The Queen (center), accompanied by the Duchess de Camp-Louis (right) and Comteir du Chéri (left). Photo: Albert Jones Photography.

 The Royal Court

 As Fount of Honour, The Sovereign may grant titles & knighthoods.
 Titles are given to select individuals who have demonstrated their support for the Royal House through their virtuous deeds!
-Nobles come in all ranks and titles.
+Peers come in all ranks and titles.

-Ranks of Nobility
+Ranks of Peerage

 • Seigneurie (Lordship): Le Seigneur/La Seigneuresse/Les Seignie, with no style.